Secondary and Sixth Form Curriculum

 Mr Ross Peagam

-The Secondary and Sixth Form department continue to develop the current curriculum to ensure that it meets the needs of all pupils.
-Recently we have moved onto a Prime & Specific Curriculum.
-Those pupils functioning at P.Level 3(ii) and below will study a Prime Curriculum which ensures that they cover all the fundamental areas that are important for their development.
-For pupils who are at P.Level 4 and above they will study a Specific Curriculum which ensures that they are covering a broader range of subjects.
-The majority of the Secondary department follow a specific curriculum outlined below:
+The Secondary and Sixth Form department continue to develop the current curriculum to ensure that it meets the needs of all pupils and reflect the changes in the national curriculum.
+Those pupils functioning at P-Level 3(ii) and below will study a Prime Curriculum which ensures that they cover all the fundamental areas that are important for their development.
+For pupils who are at P-Level 4 and above they will study a Specific Curriculum which ensures that they are covering a broader range of subjects.

-The secondary curriculum continues to teach in Preferred Learning groups 80% of the timetable subjects of PE, Science, Maths, English, Computing and Cooking.
+The secondary curriculum continues to teach in Preferred Learning groups 50% of the timetable subjects of PE, Science, Maths, English and Computing.

 Depending on the Cohort of pupils for KS4 will determine whether we will be delivering Entry Level in that subject or continue with the National Curriculum development.

-- At KS3 pupils follow the NC schemes of work further differentiated by our subject coordinators.
+- At KS3 pupils follow the National Curriculum schemes of work further differentiated by our subject coordinators.

-- Assessment – KS4 and KS3 assessment is through accreditation and the curriculum is assessed through Onwards and upwards.
+- Assessment – KS4 and KS3 assessment is through accreditation and the curriculum is assessed through Evidence for Learning.

-Music has a discrete teaching block on the timetable and is assessed using B squared.
+Music has a discrete teaching block on the timetable and counts towards pupil’s enrichment.

 Sixth Form Curriculum – All Sixth Form work is assessed through External Awarding Bodies.

-The Sixth Form currently follows three different curriculum’s dependent on ability.
+The Sixth Form currently follows two different curriculum’s dependent on ability.

 Curriculum 1 is aimed at higher ability pupils and is further split to offer a full complement of differentiation.
-English, Maths and ICT is taught through either NOCN’s functional skills or ASDAN’s personal progress.
+English, Maths and ICT is taught through the AIM award program and MOVING ON for vocational subjects.
 Pupils follow additional courses in Employability, Travel Training and Food as appropriate.
 All pupils have either a work experience or part time Bridging the Gap placement.

 Bridging the Gap